Rajasthani languages: Official status

-George Abraham Grierson (1908) was the first scholar who gave the designation 'Rajasthani' to the language, which was earlier known through its various dialects.
+George Abraham Grierson (1908) was the first scholar who gave the designation 'Rajasthani' to the language, which was earlier known through its various dialects, as well as the term, Maru Bhasa (मरु भासा), as referenced in Udyotan Suri's Kuvalaya-mala in 778 AD.
+Generally, the term "Marudeshi (मरुदेशी)" historically refers to Rajasthani culture, while "Gurjari/Gurjarati" evolved to become "Gujarati."
+The various kingdoms present in the Rajasthani-speaking region, including those in Malwa, used their local Rajasthani variety as the official language of administration, from their founding in the early medieval era up until independence from Britain in 1947.
+Rajasthani and Gujarati also developed a cursive, corrupt version of the Devanagari script, of which the present Gujarati script could be considered a standardized variant.
+Each kingdom used its own hand of this script, as documented by George Abraham Grierson for the Marwari, Bikaneri, Malvi, and Hadauti hands.

 India's National Academy of Literature, the Sahitya Akademi, and University Grants Commission recognize Rajasthani as a distinct language, and it is taught as such in Bikaner's Maharaja Ganga Singh University, Jaipur's University of Rajasthan, Jodhpur's Jai Narain Vyas University, Kota's Vardhaman Mahaveer Open University and Udaipur's Mohanlal Sukhadia University.
 The state Board of Secondary Education included Rajasthani in its course of studies, and it has been an optional subject since 1973.
 National recognition has lagged, however.

 In 2003, the Rajasthan Legislative Assembly passed a unanimous resolution to insert recognition of Rajasthani into the Eighth Schedule of the Constitution of India.
 In May 2015, a senior member of the pressure group Rajasthani Bhasha Manyata Samiti said at a New Delhi press conference: "Twelve years have passed, but there has absolutely been no forward movement."

 All 25 Members of Parliament elected from Rajasthan state, as well as former Chief Minister, Vasundhara Raje Scindia, have also voiced support for official recognition of the language.

 In 2019 Rajasthan Government included Rajasthani as a language subject in state's open school system.

 A committee was formed by the Government in March 2023 to make Rajasthani an official language of the state after huge protests by the youths of Rajasthani Yuva Samiti.